krishn20/flutter-quiz-app/README.md

-# myapp
+# flutter-quiz-app

-A new Flutter application.
+A new Flutter application where a user takes a quiz and according to their answers a score is evaluated.
+User can play it any number of times.

 ## Getting Started